-The more I paint images of the forest, the more I see forests and trees as a cipher, a kind of encoding, a representation of something else.
-This painting declared itself to me after a few weeks of alternately applying, layering, and removing pigment.
+The more I paint images of the forest, the more I see forests and trees as a cypher, a kind of encoding, a representation of something else.
+This painting of trees finally declared itself to me after a few weeks of alternately applying, layering and removing pigment.

-This is painting as extrusion or excavation, not dissimilar to a sculptor releasing a figure embedded in a marble block or an archaeologist revealing an artifact by scraping and gouging.
-Somewhere on the spectrum between building and taking apart lies the hidden image, trapped in a time capsule, submerged like coral or lichen, obscured by darkness.
+This is painting as extrusion or excavation, not dissimilar to a sculptor releasing a figure embedded in a marble block or an archaeologist revealing an artefact by scraping and gouging.
+Somewhere on the spectrum between building and taking apart lies the hidden image, trapped in a time capsule, submerged like coral or lichen, obscured.

-There is a search for patina, qualities of surface that without judgment and rigor can readily descend into pastiche and kitsch, the saccharine aesthetic of prettiness.
+There is a constant search for patina, qualities of surface that without judgment and rigour can readily descend into pastiche and kitsch, the saccharine aesthetic of prettiness.

-After a lifetime of painting, I have developed a set of strategies to bring me back from the aesthetic abyss, that moment when a painting is all affectation and allure, calling you like a siren onto the rocks.
-I have taught myself to resist the easy seduction of colour and texture, the comfort of cliched compositions, and the security of illusionistic space.
+After a lifetime of painting, I have developed a set of strategies to rescue me from the aesthetic abyss, that moment when a painting is merely affectation and allure, a siren, calling me to the rocks.
+I endeavour to resist the easy seduction of colour and texture, the comfort of cliched compositions, and the security of illusionistic space.

-The problem is, that I have to relearn this lesson with virtually all of my paintings, I guess this is the nature of painting because it is the incremental achievements that drive the artist forwards, that keep you returning to the process of painting.
+The problem is, that I have to relearn this lesson with virtually all of my paintings, I guess this is the nature of painting, it is the incremental achievements that drive the artist forward, that keep you returning to the process of painting.

 I hope to see you around the Cambridgeshire art galleries and UK exhibitions.
-If you can't wait until then, you can view my artworks online!
-If you find an artwork you love and want to know more or make a purchase just contact us directly.
+If you can't wait until then, you can view my artwork online!
+If you find an artwork you love and want to know more about or make a purchase just contact us directly.
 All artworks are for sale and commissions are welcomed.
-I look forward to hearing from you to guide you through the process to buy art online from the UK to anywhere in the world.
-Another option is to come to one of the Affordable Art Fairs in England, my work can be seen in person at the affordable art fairs, come back to find details on free tickets to future fairs too.
+I look forward to hearing from you to guide you through the process of buying art online from the UK to anywhere in the world.
+Another option is to come to one of the Affordable Art Fairs in England, my work can be seen in person at the affordable art fairs, so come back to find details on free tickets to future fairs too.

 Upcoming Exhibitions and Art Fairs

-I will be exhibiting abstract landscape artwork inspired by the Fenlands in Britain at future Affordable Art Fairs, sign up to the newsletter to keep up to date.
+I will be exhibiting abstract landscape artwork inspired by the Fenlands in Britain at future Affordable Art Fairs, sign up for the newsletter to keep up to date.
 I will be exhibiting with Linton 59 and Darryl Nantais Art Gallery is representing my artwork.
-I do hope you can be there and see my artworks up close.
+I do hope you can be there and see my artwork up close.